|Sieges, Part 2, Early Defences and Siegecraft

 As the towers were being assembled, battering rams were also being constructed and moved into place.
 Early versions used a hefty tree trunk with a metal head mounted on its end.
 Variations included a bore, wherein the tree was tipped with a metal spike.
 To protect the crew operating the battering ram, a covering penthouse or cat was constructed.
 The cat was essentially a long shed mounted on rollers or wheels and equipped with heavy roof timers from which the ram could be slung on chains.
 The team of ram-operators could consist of up to 100 men swinging the ram against the targeted wall or gate.
 The penthouse had a sharply pitched roof designed to deflect projectiles, and had to be fireproofed with wet hides or metal plates.
 It had similar requirements to the belfry, in that the cat had to be used on a firm base such as a well-filled ditch.
 In some cases, the wheels were removed to give the ram a more solid foundation for the swinging movement.

-Engraving of the process of sapping in the 17th century.
+The process of sapping in the 17th century, engraving.

 Penthouses and cats were also used to shelter miners and sappers.
 Joinville describes similar structures built by the engineers of St. Louis to shelter troops who were making a causeway across the Nile River in 1249.
 They were protected at each end by wooden towers, which served as gatehouses.
 Siege buildings could also be floated into place if the water routes provided adequate access.
 In 1218, as the warriors in the Fifth Crusade were besieging Damietta at the mouth of the Nile, they were held up by a tower in the middle of the river.
 A Crusader priest named Oliver Paderborn designed a floating belfry, which was mounted on boats and floated down onto the tower, which it succeeded in overcoming.